ceceliacreates/ceceliacreates-nuxt/README.md

-# ceceliacreates-nuxt
+# Unpacking the Nuxt Content Module

+This project is a redesign of my personal site using Nuxt.js and the Nuxt Content Module.

+Webinar Recording - TBD

 [Deployed Site](https://stoic-jones-84f845.netlify.app/)

-Blog project with Nuxt content module

-Using Vuetify for components

 Resources: